About the Journal

 INDONESIAN BUSINESS REVIEW

-Indonesian Business Review (IBR) is a peer-reviewed journal published twice a year (January-June, and July-December) by the Prasetiya Mulya Magister Management Program, Universitas Prasetiya Mulya.
+Indonesian Business Review (IBR) is a peer-reviewed journal published twice a year (January-June, and July-December) by Universitas Prasetiya Mulya.
 The first issue published in 2018.
-IBR seeks to publish high-quality, scholarly empirical research articles in management, strategic management, organization, entrepreneurship, operation management, human resource management, business, and organization topics that test, extend, or build theory and contribute to management practices in Indonesia.
+IBR seeks to publish high-quality, scholarly empirical research articles in business management: strategic management, organization and human resources management, finance management, operations management, entrepreneurship, and organization topics that test, extend, or build theory and contribute to business management practices in Indonesia.

 Focus and Scope